 - Structure: Put related things together, and keep unrelated things separate.

-- Sequencing: Organise groups of actions with a beginnings, middle, and end, so that users know where they are, when they are done, and have the satisfaction of accomplishment.
+- Sequencing: Organise groups of actions with a beginning, middle, and end, so that users know where they are when they are done and have the satisfaction of accomplishment.

 - Error Prevention & Handling:

 - Error Recovery: Provide clear, plain-language messages to describe the problem and suggest a solution to help users recover from any errors.

 - Undo & Redo: Provide “emergency exits” to allow users to abandon an unwanted action.
 The ability to reverse actions relieves anxiety and encourages user exploration of unfamiliar options.

 Follow appropriate standards for the platform and the suite of products.
 Within an application make sure that actions, terminology, and commands are used consistently.

 - Aesthetic & Minimalist Design: